 If it ain't broke, don't fix it.
 That’s what we have to say about the tried-and-true combination of spinach and sun-dried tomatoes, which is then folded into a creamy sauce with stringy and cheesy mozzarella.
-This is a bowl of pasta that will make you feel as warm and cozy as sitting by a fireplace.
+This bowl of pasta brings flavour, warmth and a touch of summer to your dinner table!

 Sun-Dried Tomato Pesto(ContainsMilk/Lait, Tree Nut/Noix)

 Preheat your broiler to high (to broil garlic ciabatta).
 Start prepping when the oven comes up to temperature!

 Wash and dry all produce.* In a large pot, add 10 cups water and 2 tsp salt.
 (NOTE: Use same for 4 ppl.)
 Cover and bring to a boil over high heat.
 Meanwhile, roughly chop tomato.
 Cut mozzarella into 1/2-inch pieces, then season with salt and pepper.
 Peel, then mince or grate garlic.

 To the boiling water, add penne.
 Cook, stirring occasionally, until tender, 10-12 min.
 Meanwhile, in a medium bowl, stir together half the garlic, half the Italian seasoning and 2 tbsp oil (dbl for 4 ppl).
 Add mozzarella pieces and gently stir to coat.
 Season with salt and pepper.
 Set aside.
 When penne is tender, reserve 1/2 cup pasta water (dbl for 4 ppl).
 Drain penne then return to the same pot, off heat.